There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

-Located in the province of Viterbo, at about 90 minutes drive from Rome, Tarquinia is known to Italians, but not a very popular destination among foreigners – yet.
+Located in the province of Viterbo, about 90 minutes drive from Rome, Tarquinia is well known to Italians, but not a very popular destination among foreigners – yet.
 This is an ancient Etruscan town whose best site is a necropolis where there are some incredibly well preserved paintings and murals.
 When visiting, make sure to also pop in the very well curated archaeological museum.

 Cerveteri is a beautiful medieval town where you’ll find some very well preserved Etruscan ruins.
 It also has a very well preserved necropolis and a good museum.

 The necropolis of Tarquinia and Cerveteri is a UNESCO World Heritage Site.

 HOW TO GET THERE: Trains to Tarquinia leave from Rome Termini Station – make sure to check the train timetable and buy train tickets here.
 Once in Tarquinia, you can either walk to the Etruscan necropolis or take bus D. The best way to get to Cerveteri from Rome is by car.
 Alternatively, you’ll have to take the train from Rome to Marina di Cerveteri, where you’ll have to catch bus D to Piazzale Moretti or Piazza Aldo Moro and from there bus G to the necropolis.